aykutyardim/bstm/README.md

 - Returns users' order statistics with given year

-- Permitted only registered admins.
+- Permitted only registered customers and admins.

 ### User Controller